-The actual cost of purchasing or selling investments may be higher or lower than the midmarket value used in calculating the Share price.
-For example, due to dealing charges or through dealing at prices other than the mid-market price.
+The actual cost of purchasing or selling investments may be higher or lower than the mid-market value used in calculating the Share price - for example, due to dealing charges or through dealing at prices other than the mid-market price.
 Under certain circumstances (for example large volumes of deals) this may have an adverse effect on the Shareholders' interest in the Company.
-In order to prevent this effect ('dilution'), the ACD has the power to charge a 'dilution levy' on the sale or redemption of Shares in respect of 'large deals' (which for these purposes are deals in respect of Shares exceeding the sum of $\pounds1,000,000$ in value).
+In order to prevent this effect ('dilution'), the ACD has the power to charge a 'dilution levy' on the sale and/or redemption of Shares and currently intends to do so in respect of 'large deals' (which for these purposes are deals in respect of Shares exceeding the sum of £1,000,000 in value).

 The ACD reserves the right to charge a dilution levy based on prevailing market conditions.
 If the ACD decides in the future to charge a dilution levy it will be calculated by reference to the costs of dealing in the underlying investments of the Company, including any dealing spreads, commission and transfer taxes.

 The need to charge a dilution levy will depend on the volume of sale and redemptions.
 The ACD may charge a discretionary dilution levy on the sale and redemption of Shares if, in its opinion, the existing Shareholders (for sales) or remaining Shareholders (for redemptions) might otherwise be adversely affected.
-In particular, the dilution levy may be charged where the Scheme Property is in continual decline or in any case where the ACD is of the opinion that the interests of remaining Shareholders require the imposition of a dilution levy.
+In particular, the dilution levy may be charged where the Scheme Property is in continual decline, or in any case where the ACD is of the opinion that the interests of remaining Shareholders require the imposition of a dilution levy.
 If a dilution levy is not charged in such circumstances, this may have an adverse effect on the future growth of the Scheme Property.

-It is not possible to predict accurately whether dilution will occur at any point in time.
+It is not possible to predict accurately whether dilution is likely to occur at any point in time.
 Consequently, it is also not possible to predict accurately how frequently the ACD will need to charge such a levy when Shares are bought or sold, nor to estimate the amount of any dilution levy.
-As indicated below (paragraph 17) the ACD does not, at present, intend to charge such a levy.

-Although the ACD does not intend to charge a dilution levy at present, should the ACD choose to do so in the future then based on future projections the ACD expects that the vast majority of sales and/or redemptions of Shares will be "large deals" and that a dilution levy may be charged on the majority of deals.
+Based on future projections, the ACD expects that the vast majority of sales and/or redemptions of Shares will be 'large deals' and that a dilution levy may be charged on the majority of deals.

 The amount of the dilution levy will not exceed 3% of the value of the transaction before the imposition of the levy.
-This figure is based on the ACD's projections of the likely impact of deals to which the dilution levy is applied on remaining Shareholders.
+This figure is based on the ACD's future projections of the likely impact of deals to which the dilution levy is applied on remaining Shareholders.